 See you on the next page!

-You can find a previous Father’s Day short story at “Automatic Postcard,” and other short adventure stories here.
+You can find other Father’s Day short stories at short adventure stories here.

 COMING UP: Another Father’s Day short story by David Telbat, “A Father’s Heart.”
 And next time David has reviews on two of his favorite books.